census-instrumentation/opencensus-specs/trace/HTTP.md

 ### Client errors for client HTTP calls

 There are a number of client errors when trying to access http endpoint.
-Here are examples of mapping those to the Open Census status codes.
+Here are examples of mapping those to the OpenCensus status codes.

 | Client error                 | Trace status code     |
 |------------------------------|-----------------------|